gvwilson/sensibleadventures/bookster/bookster.md

 writing stand.

 "Tie it closed," he ordered.
-Erileine fastened the door shut as Razi opened his bag and took out a cylinder of black leather as long and as thick as his forearm.
+Erileine fastened the door shut as Razi opened his bag and took out a scroll-sized cylinder of black leather.
 Silver stitching decorated both of its ends and the seam on its side.
 A wooden box came next, and then the knife.
-Its short silver blade had a single edge.
-Its handle was a piece of crystal, worn smooth like a pebble in a mountain stream.
+Its handle was a piece of crystal, worn smooth like a pebble in a mountain stream, and its short silver blade had a single edge.

 Erileine licked her lips.
 All the scene needed was a skull with glowing eyes, a black rat in a wicker cage, and a Gifted troll named